urbanopt/geojson-modelica-translator/README.rst

 If installing this package for development then you must run the `setup.py build` command in order to install the MBL in the right location.

-currently you need python3 and pip3 to install/build the packages. (add python3 to the environment variables)
+Currently you need python3 and pip3 to install/build the packages. (add python3 to the environment variables)

+Ensure you have sufficient memory in your Docker containers for Modelica simulations.
+2Gb is insufficient, 8Gb has worked.

 .. code-block:: bash

     pip install -r requirements.txt
     python setup.py build
-    **Follow first 3 major bullets in Running Simulations below** python setup.py test
+    Follow first 4 major bullets in :ref:`running-simulations` below python setup.py test

 The py.test tests should all pass assuming the libraries are installed correctly on your development computer.
 Also, there will be a set of Modelica models that are created and persisted into the `tests/output` folder.